aurora-multiphysics/aurora/README.md

 ### Input parameters

-Documentation for all possible input parameters for AuroraApp-registered MOOSE objects can be found here.
+Documentation for all possible input parameters for AuroraApp-registered MOOSE objects can be found [here](https://aurora-multiphysics.github.io/aurora/#input-file-syntax).

-Coming soon...

 ### API documentation

 This section may be of interest if you are a developer looking to implement a new feature.

-Coming soon...
+Please follow [this link](https://aurora-multiphysics.github.io/aurora/#api-documentation) to find API code documentation.

 ## Bugs / Problems / Feature Requests / Contact